-If you are in financial difficulty, it is always worth asking your creditors (i.e. the institutions and issuers you owe money to) if you can pause your repayments for a while, to allow you to pay off your priority debts, or to get yourself straight.
-No creditor will agree to pausing of repayments forever, but if you have a valid explanation of why your situation occurred and why it will improve – you have been out of work but are now in employment, for example – they may agree.
-A word of warning though: some creditors may agree to pausing of payments, but they may mark it on your credit history, so it is always worth asking and then assessing whether it is worth it.
+If you are in financial difficulty, it is always worth asking your creditors (i.e. the institutions and issuers you owe money to) if you can pause your repayments for a while.
+This could be to allow you to pay off your priority debts or to get yourself straight.
+No creditor will agree to pause repayments forever.
+However, if you have a valid explanation of why your situation occurred and why it will improve (you have been out of work but are now in employment, for example) they may agree.
+A word of warning though: some creditors may agree to pause payments, but they may mark it on your credit history.
+So, it is always worth asking and then assessing whether it is worth it.

 There are no guarantees of success with this, and it should only ever be attempted in extreme circumstances.
 Be aware that issuers will need proof of your situation, and evidence that your financial situation is never going to improve, and even then they may never agree to your request.
 If your credit card issuer does agree to write off your debt in full, ask for this in writing to ensure that they will not pursue you in the future.